luk3yx/minetest-trackr/README.md

  - `player`: A Minetest/MultiCraft/??? player.
 This can be the player name if the player is in one (and only one) server on the channel.
 If the player is in multiple servers, you can do `player_name@server_name`.
- - `duration` (default: 5 minutes): The duration to mute the player for.
+ - `duration` (default: 5 minutes): The duration to mute/ban the player for.
 By default, this is in minutes, however this can be changed by appending `s` (seconds), `m` (minutes), `h` (hours), `d` (days), `M` (months), `Y` (years), or `ms` (milliseconds).